Build Introduction

 Rushing Claw to slash through enemies and to get close.

-Armored Hide for survivability.
+Armored Hide for survivability.- Use

 The Hunter Ultimate to gain Ferocity and increase your damage to Injured enemies, as well as trigger